gantry/docs/pages/01.gantry5/04.tutorials/10.media-queries/docs.md

 @include breakpoint(no-desktop) {

 }

+// Mobile Menu Breakpoint
+@media only all and (max-width: $mobile-menu-breakpoint) { ... your css in here ... }
 ```

 Any CSS that you wish to apply to a specific breakpoint can be added inside the appropriate media query above.